scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see with sudden mortality.
-They must make a willpower save against your spellcasting.
-On a fail, if their health drops below 7 wounds they instantly die.
-The death threshold increases by 1 wound for every critical rolled.
+Make a spellcasting roll against the creatures willpower save.
+On success, if their health drops to 7 wounds or below they instantly die, increasing the threshold by 1 for every critical.

 You may target an additional creature for every level above 8th.